henry-hartzler/henry-hartzler/README.md

 🎓 I'm wrapping up my final courses for my Master of Science in Data Science at Eastern University.

-🌱 I’m currently learning Python for Data Science with an emphasis on Machine Learning and Natural Language Processing.
+🌱 I’m currently using Python for Data Science with an emphasis on Machine Learning and Natural Language Processing.

 🎓 Previously, I graduated with Honors from Nucamp Coding Bootcamp's Full Stack Web + Mobile Development Program with a focus in React, React Native, Node.js, Express, and MongoDB.